hashicorp/terraform-website/content/source/docs/cloud/api/workspace-variables.html.md

 This set of APIs covers create, update, list and delete operations on workspace variables.

 Viewing variables requires permission to read variables for their workspace.
-Creating, updating, and deleting variables requires permission to read and write variables for their workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Creating, updating, and deleting variables requires permission to read and write variables for their workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ## Create a Variable